AoxeTech/Aoxe.Compression/README.md

 ---

-The wraps and extensions for compressors.
-It is also the compressor provider for all Zaabee technology stacks.
+Provide an easy way to use compressions.
+These packages support the wraps and extensions for compressors.
+It is also the compressor provider for all Zaabee technology stacks like configuration, cache, queue, rpc, etc.

 ## Why use Zaabee.Compression?